TheSpaghettiDetective/obico-server/docs/running_ml_api.md

 ONNX is Microsft-powered set of libraries and standards to execute neural networks on a different hardware.
 More details about ONNX can be found [here](https://onnxruntime.ai/).

+Darknet is now stable implementation of TSD, while ONNX support is in beta stage now and may have some issues.

 All suitable containers are build and now stored at docker.io registry, so you probably don't need to compile them (takes hours).
 But if that is needed, you can use [this script](building_docker_images.md).